-As we all know, debt funds invest in bonds and securities.
-These instruments mature over a certain period of time, which is called maturity.
-The maturity is the length of time till the principal amount is returned to the security-holder or bond-holder.
-A debt fund invests in a number of such instruments and each of these instruments would be having different maturity times.
-Hence, the fund calculates a weighted average maturity, which would give a fair idea of the fund's maturity period.
-For example, if a fund owns three bonds of 2-year (Rs 30,000), 3-year (Rs 10,000) and 5-year (Rs 20,000) maturities, its weighted average maturity would be 3.17 years.
+As we all know, debt funds invest in bonds and securities which mature over a certain period of time.
+The maturity is the length of the period at the end of which the principal amount is returned to the security-holder or bond-holder.
+Since a debt fund invests in a number of such instruments, each of these instruments would have a different maturity.
+So the fund calculates a weighted average maturity, which gives a fair idea of the fund's maturity period.
+For example, if a fund owns three bonds of two-year (Rs 30,000), three-year (Rs 10,000) and five-year (Rs 20,000) maturities, its weighted average maturity would be 3.17 years.

-What is the big deal about average maturity then, you may ask.
-Well, knowing a fund's average maturity is important because it tells you how sensitive a fund is to the change in interest rates.
-It is also important to keep in mind that change in interest rates affect different securities differently.
-The price of long-term debt securities generally fluctuates more than that of short-term securities when the interest rate changes.
-Consequently, mutual funds with several long-maturity papers in its portfolio are more sensitive to NAV fluctuations.
-For example, among all debt funds in the Income category, Kotak Bond -Plan A has the highest average maturity (14.89 years as on July 18, 2017).
-As a result, this fund's standard deviation -- a measure of a fund's volatility is also on the higher side.
-On the other hand, ICICI Prudential Advisor Series - Dynamic Accrual Plan has an average maturity of just 0.002 years, and hence it is the least volatile.
+For example, among all debt funds in the Medium to Long Duration category, IDFC Bond Fund Income Plan has the highest average maturity (8.54 years as on April 30, 2019).
+As a result, this fund's standard deviation - a measure of a fund's volatility - is also on the higher side, at 4.66.
+On the other hand, JM Income Fund has an average maturity of just 4.22 years, with a standard deviation of 2.59, indicating less volatility.
 You can find the Average Portfolio Maturity on VRO in two ways.
 You can either visit an individual fund page or you can use our Fund Selector tool.
 In both cases, you will find it under the Portfolio tab (as shown below).

 The average maturity of a portfolio changes with time and also whenever the portfolio is churned.
 As a debt security approaches its maturity date, the length of time to maturity becomes shorter.
 Thus, even if a fund buys and holds a debt portfolio, the average maturity of a fund keeps on decreasing till the security held reaches its maturity date.